List of Disney's Beauty and the Beast characters: Cogsworth

 In The Enchanted Christmas, he is initially opposed to the idea of Christmas (mainly due to his master's opposition), but eventually decides that Christmas in the castle wouldn't be such a bad idea.
 He and Lumière try to help Belle find a Christmas tree under Forte's guidance, unaware of Forte's plans.
 Later, when Forte tries to destroy the castle, he attempts to save the rose.

 He later appears in Kingdom Hearts II and Kingdom Hearts: 358/2 Days in his homeworld, Beast's Castle.
 In the latter, he serves as a patrol guard in the castle, and in the former, he aids Sora in the brief fight against the Beast, under Xaldin's influence.
 He later plays a small role in the final battle against Xaldin.

-Cogsworth is played by Sir Ian McKellen in the live-action version of Beauty and the Beast.
+Cogsworth is voiced by Ian McKellen in the live-action version of Beauty and the Beast.
 This version has a wife named Clothilde.
 In the ending, he is reunited with Clothilde after he transforms back into a human, much to his dismay.
 It is revealed that this version's first name is Henry.
-The 2017 live-action version of Cogsworth is older than the 1991 animated version.